 No Real Life examples, please.

 - Honnouji Academy in Kill la Kill has harshly separate, but socially mobile castes as part of its extreme approach to meritocracy.
 Most students are "no-stars", who live in a shantytown around the base of the academy.
-If they distinguish themselves in some way, they're given one-star uniforms and live in conditions comparable to the upper middle class.
+If they distinguish themselves in some way (usually by joining a club), they're given one-star uniforms and live in conditions comparable to the upper middle class.
 Two-stars, club captains and other members of the Absurdly Powerful Student Council, have Big Fancy Houses near the top of the facility, while the handful of Three-stars and the student council president live in the massive complex on top of the Academy.

 - In Tengen Toppa Gurren Lagann, the Beastmen live in the high-tech city of Teppelin under the rule of the Spiral King, while humans are forced to eke out an existence Beneath the Earth.
 The Spiral King maintains this to appease his masters, the Anti-Spiral, who want to keep humans from advancing because they are a Spiral race, and the awakening of Spiral Power could destroy the universe.